 Notes

-Slow Cooker Directions: Use dry great Northern beans.
+Slow cooker instructions: Use dry great Northern beans.
 Rinse the beans well, and brown the bacon, then add everything to your crockpot.
 Cook on low 8 to 9 hours, or on high four to five hours, or until beans are tender.

 Consistency: If the soup seems too thick, add a bit of water.
 If it seems too thin, simmer with the lid removed until it thickens.

 Bacon: If desired, replace the bacon with diced ham.
-You won't need to brown it.
+You won't need to brown the ham.

-Dry Beans: For dried beans, soak overnight as directed on package, and increase cook time to 60-75 minutes or until beans are tender.
+Dry beans: For dry beans, soak overnight as directed on package, and increase cook time to 60 to 75 minutes or until beans are tender.